Hidden Treasure (horse): Racing career

 Hidden Treasure won the 1959 Display, Carleton and Summer Stakes and ran second to Victoria Park in the two most important races for Canadian two-year-olds, the Cup and Suaucer and Coronation Futurity Stakes.
 As a three-year-old, Hidden Treasure won a number of important races but after stepping on a nail, ran fifth in the 1960 Queen's Plate before winning the Breeders' Stakes.
 Following a year in which Hidden Treasure's wins included the 1961 Durham Cup, Canadian Maturity, Connaught Cup and Jacques Cartier Stakes, the then four-year-old was voted Canadian Horse of the Year honours.
 At five, Hidden Treasure won the 1962 Fort Erie Handicap while setting a new Fort Erie Racetrack track record for 6.5 furlongs (1:16.60) and at age six won the Canadian Handicap.

 Stud record

 Retired to stud duty, Hidden Treasure sired a limited number of horses in a short career.
 Through his daughter Fiddly Dee he is the damsire of Fiddle Dancer Boy, winner of the 1981 Queen's Plate.

+Pedigree

+Hidden Treasure is inbred 5S x 3D to the mare Friar's Daughter, meaning that she appears fifth generation (via Dastur) on the sire side of his pedigree, and third generation on the dam side of his pedigree.